Collection Development Principles

 - the electronic content is variable.

-- Collection Services staff, in consultation with academics and liaison staff, are responsible for final decisions on removing items from the collection.
+The Library’s Collection Services staff, in consultation with academics and faculty librarians, are responsible for making the final decisions on removing items from the collection.

-- The Library will retain any title that is the last copy in the country as a means of preserving potential research material.
+The Library will retain any title identified as the last copy on the national database, as a means of preserving potential research material.

-- not likely to be of use in the future direction of the teaching or research programmes;
+- not likely to be of value for teaching or research programmes.

-- print journals where archival access to electronic journals is guaranteed;
+- print journals where archival access to electronic version is guaranteed.

-- brief holdings of a journal that is of no value to the collection.
+- brief holdings of a journal that are of little value to the collection.